MiguelB512/VBA_Stock_Analysis/README.md

        totalVolume = 0
 ```

 After looping through the first loop, the second nested loop would do the grunt work, looping through the tickers, storing the Daily Volume and Return, and then outputting it to the cell one ticker at a time.
-This works, however it slows the code down by having to do the process one ticker at a time.
+This works, however it slows the code down by having to move one by one and outputting the values to the table as the code ran.
 The second loop is shown below:

 ```